-Efforts to interview VIEA staff were not successful.
+AUGUST 2019 PAGE 12 Efforts to interview VIEA staff were not successful.
 The information provided here comes from materials posted on the VIEA website.

-Agency Role in Economic Development The organization also provides supports to production companies once in the region, including assistance in navigating permitting processes, and liaising with the public and media.
+Agency Role in Economic Development Vancouver Island North Film Commission The Vancouver Island North Film Commission (INFilm) works to attract new business to Vancouver Island (north of Victoria) - specifically, businesses in the domestic and international film industries that are seeking locations for film, television and commercial productions.
+INFilm provides information on, and connects producers with, local crews, equipment, and services.
+The organization also provides supports to production companies once in the region, including assistance in navigating permitting processes, and liaising with the public and media.
 Vancouver Island University Vancouver Island University (VIU) is a major Canadian post- secondary institution with close to 15,000 students.
-The University plays significant economic development roles in: attracting students to the region from around the world creating a skilled workforce developing entrepreneurs through its MBA program helping to match students and employers through the Centre for Experiential Learning, which hosts the University's Co-operative Education, Internship, and Indigenous Internship Programs In 2018, VIU established the VIU Initiatives Trust, a for-profit enterprise that invests in and develops income-generating initiatives to benefit the University and the VIU Foundation.
+The University plays significant economic development roles in: attracting students to the region from around the world creating a skilled workforce creating a skilled workforce developing entrepreneurs through its MBA program helping to match students and employers through the Centre for Experiential Learning, which hosts the University's Co-operative Education, Internship, and Indigenous Internship Programs In 2018, VIU established the VIU Initiatives Trust, a for-profit enterprise that invests in and develops income-generating initiatives to benefit the University and the VIU Foundation.
 The Trust expects to be active as an investor and partner in property development, entrepreneurial ventures, First Nation economic partnerships, social innovation enterprises, and other business opportunities.
 Through its investment activities, the Trust will allow VIU to play an even larger role than at present in Nanaimo's economic development.
 Young Professionals of Nanaimo The Young Professionals of Nanaimo (YPN) is an organization, run by and for professionals under the age of 40, focused on helping its members develop professionally, and connect to one another and the broader community.
 One of the stated goals of the organization is to attract young professionals to the Nanaimo region; another is to help them stay in the region.
 Professional development programs, networking events, community involvement, and social networking are the group's four pillars.